AnotherBudgetGamer/abg-clib/README.md

 ## Example Usage in Another C Project
-AFter building the library, another C project can include the headers and link against the static library.
+After building the library, another C project can include the headers and link against the static library.

 Example:
 ```C